janpaweljanusz/SceneRuntimeEnvironment/README.md

 1. It loads a scene file written in JavaScript to a sandboxed environment.
 2. Sandboxed environment provides a number of global objects:
-* `EngineModule` sends data outside the environment, in order to log it.
+* EngineModule sends data outside the environment in order to log it.
-* `Console` *immediately* writes text to stdout.
+* Console immediately writes text to stdout.
-3. On launch the application calls and await the module.exports.onStart() method (simulating initialization).
+3. On launch, the application calls and awaits the module.exports.onStart() method (simulating initialization).
-4. On launch the application calls and await the module.exports.onUpdate(deltaTime) method three times, with the deltaTime sequence 1, 2, 3 (simulating 1 tick per second).
+4. On launch the application calls and awaits the module.exports.onUpdate(deltaTime) method three times, with the deltaTime sequence 1, 2, 3 (simulating 1 tick per second).
-5. It handle messages sent from inside the sandbox during the simulation.
+5. It handles messages sent from inside the sandbox during the simulation.

 # Usage
 run from the root of your project: